The Ring of Kerry

 We walk the gorse and heather-covered hills above Caragh Lake over to Blackstone Bridge where salmon fishermen gather.
 After lunch we meet a local farmer to discover how he cuts the turf for winter fuel and see his faithful sheepdog at work.
 We return to Caragh Lake for our Farewell Dinner.

-The Wayfarers see you safely on your way back to Killarney Rail Station.
+The Wayfarers transfer you to Killarney Rail Station.

 This itinerary represents a typical Walk.
 We prepare itineraries well in advance of the trip and therefore we reserve the right to make changes due to weather, local events or other circumstances - but always to improve the experience of our guests.